Q: What is the difference between assault and battery?

 Assault is defined as the act of threatening bodily harm, which creates a reasonable fear of being hurt in the victim.
 Battery, on the other hand, is the act of causing bodily harm to another person.
 If you touch another person in a harmful, violent, or offensive manner, then you may be cited for committing battery.

-If you would like to learn more about assault and battery, contact the Champaign criminal defense lawyers of Thomas A. Bruno & Associates today at 217-328-6000.
+If you would like to learn more about assault and battery, contact the Champaign criminal defense lawyers of Bruno Law Offices today at (217) 328-6000.